dreamingechoes/website/data/authors/default.md

 I'm Iván (he/him), pronounced [ee-bahn](https://www.spanishdict.com/pronunciation/iv%C3%A1n).
 I'm a **Software Engineer** passionate about **building impactful digital products, and mentoring engineers**.
 With **15+ years of experience**, I specialize in **backend development** but have also explored **frontend, DevOps, mobile, and UI/UX** to create **holistic, product-oriented solutions**.

 ## 🚀 What I Do
-🏢 **Engineering Team Leader** at [Remote](https://remote.com) – Leading distributed teams, optimizing architectures, and driving engineering strategy.
+🏢 **Senior Software Engineer & Engineering Lead** – Leading distributed teams, optimizing architectures, and driving engineering strategy.
 🧑‍🏫 **Mentor at MentorCruise** – Helping engineers grow in **software development, leadership, and career progression**.
 🌍 **Tech Community Organizer & Speaker** – Founder of **Elixir Asturias**, co-organizer of **FabadaConf**, and advocate for **DEI & Mental Health in Tech**.